 Freelancers are skilled independent professionals, who only work on a project basis.
 They often specialize in areas including IT, engineering, creative, and legal.
 They usually pay self-employment tax and choose which projects and clients they want to work with.

-Having said that, the aspect similar between the freelancers and the contracting agencies, is that both of them are a part of contingent workforce.
+Having said that, the similarities between the freelancers and the contracting agencies is that both of them are a part of a contingent workforce.

-Now the difference between a freelancer and a full time in-house employee is that the former sets his/her own remuneration rate unlike the employee.
+Now the difference between a freelancer and in-house employee is that the former sets his/her own remuneration rate, unlike the employee.
 Similarly, they usually work remotely at their own location and work with multiple clients.

 Cost saving is one of the major benefits for organizations that hire freelancers.
 Organizations save on administrative costs associated with hiring and maintaining full-time employees.
 Companies hiring contingent workers do not have to make contributions to their Social Security, make unemployment contributions or pay payroll taxes.
 Organizations are also not required to offer contingent workers health insurance and provide them perks like paid time off.

 Flexibility is another benefit of the freelancers.
 Organizations can hire them on an ad-hoc and on-demand basis, and then terminate their employment once the work requirement is met.